-Action Transfer amount at (f) to (h) in worksheet 6.
+Result Action Amount at (f) for the partnership is positive.
+Transfer amount at (f) to (h) in worksheet 6.
 Transfer that part of the positive amount that is attributable to the partnership carrying on a business to (i) on worksheet 6 .
 The amount transferred to (i) should not exceed the amount at (f).
 Write it next to the correct partnership.
-Write 0 at (h) and (i) in worksheet 6 for that partnership.
+Amount at (f) for the partnership Write 0 at (h) and (i) in worksheet 6 for that partnership. is negative.
 Write as a positive figure that part of the partnership loss that is attributable to carrying on a business at (f) on worksheet 4 .
-The amount transferred to (f) should not exceed the amount at (f) on worksheet 3.
+The amount transferred to (f) should not exceed the amount at (f) on worksheet 3 .
 Write it next to the correct partnership.